neilg63/simple-string-patterns/README.md

 - Methods containing *_part(s)* always include leading or trailing separators and may return empty elements in vectors
 - Methods containing *segment(s)* ignore leading, trailing, repeated consecutive separators and thus exclude empty elements
 - In tuples returned from *segment(s)* and *part(s)* methods, *head* means the segment before the first split and tail the remainder, while *start* means the whole string before the last split and *end* only the last part of the last matched separator.
+- Enclose or wrap mehhods ending in *_escaped* have an optional escape character parameter
+- Enclose or wrap mehhods ending in *_safe* insert a backslash before the any non-final occurrences of the closing characters unless already present

 ##### Simple case-insensitive match
 ```rust